 - Center for Workforce Solutions in Suffolk and Virginia Beach

-TCC is the largest provider of higher education and workforce services in Hampton Roads, enrolling almost 40,000 students annually — the second largest undergraduate student body in the Commonwealth of Virginia.
+TCC is the largest provider of higher education and workforce services in Hampton Roads, enrolling more than 37,000 students in 2015-16.
+Among publicly funded colleges, we have the 2d largest undergraduate student body in the Commonwealth of Virginia.

 TCC has 12 nationally accredited programs.

-More than half of TCC graduates receive associate degrees allowing them to transfer to four-year institutions; of those, two-thirds continue their education at four-year schools.
+Nearly half of TCC graduates receive associate degrees allowing them to transfer to 4-year institutions; of those, two-thirds continue their education at four-year schools.
 In the workplace, employers consistently express high levels of satisfaction with employees who are TCC graduates.

 Tidewater Community College is vital to the regional economy and is the most affordable, convenient, and innovative provider of high-quality higher education and career training.